Blow Torch Mats

 What's the difference between various mat materials?

 Glass fibre mats offer excellent heat resistance and durability for professional plumbing work.
 Silicone mats provide good flexibility and are often easier to clean.
 Ceramic-based mats typically offer the highest temperature ratings but may be less flexible.
-For standard plumbing soldering, quality glass fibre mats from brands like Monument provide the best balance of performance and value.
+For standard plumbing soldering, quality glass fibre mats from brands like Monument and Faithfull provide the best balance of performance and value.

 Do I still need a blow torch mat if I'm working on a concrete floor?